opencivicdata/docs.opencivicdata.org/intro.rst

 - a google group where these and other equally exciting topics are discussed in exuisite detail (open-civic-data@googlegroups.com)
 - a web service for querying the hierarchy of OCD division IDs (`locust <https://github.com/opencivicdata/locust>`_)
 - an API for all the resulting data (`imago <https://github.com/opencivicdata/imago>`_)
-- repositories of municipal scrapers for cities in the United States (`municipal-scrapers-us <https://github.com/opencivicdata/municipal-scrapers-us>`_) and Canada [correct link?]
+- repositories of municipal scrapers for cities in the United States (`municipal-scrapers-us <https://github.com/opencivicdata/municipal-scrapers-us>`_) and Canada (`municipal-scrapers-us <https://github.com/opencivicdata/municipal-scrapers-ca>`_)
 - and, of course, these lovely docs as well (`municipal-scrapers-docs <https://github.com/opencivicdata/municipal-scrapers-docs>`_).

 The storage format for people, organizations, and events collected using these tools is the excellent `Popolo JSON format <http://popoloproject.com/>`_.